Jack Ruby: Warren Commission

 The Warren Commission found no evidence linking Ruby's killing of Oswald with any broader conspiracy to assassinate Kennedy.
-In 1964, the Warren Commission provided a detailed biography of Ruby's life and activities to help ascertain whether he was involved in a conspiracy to assassinate Kennedy.
-The Commission indicated that there was not a "significant link between Ruby and organized crime" and said he acted independently in killing Oswald.
+The Warren Commission Report provided a detailed biography of Ruby's life and activities to help ascertain whether he was involved in a conspiracy to assassinate Kennedy.
+The Warren Commission also investigated rumors that Ruby and Oswald knew each other and that Oswald was seen at Ruby's Carousel Club.
+Television footage showed Oswald briefly glancing in Ruby's direction as Ruby emerged to shoot him, thought by some to be a look of recognition, which compounded suspicions.
+Analysis of the footage indicates that Oswald may have been looking at reporter Ike Pappas who had held his microphone out toward Oswald and who asked, "Do you have anything to say in your defense?"
+The Warren Commission concluded that various witnesses linking Ruby and Oswald lacked credibility and that there was no solid evidence to link the two men.
+The Commission indicated that there was not a "significant link between Ruby and organized crime" and said Ruby acted independently in killing Oswald.

+The Warren Commission noted testimony indicating Ruby entered the basement of the headquarters just as Oswald was being transferred, and that Ruby's shooting of Oswald was a spontaneous, unplanned act.
+Ruby drove into town with his pet dachshund Sheba to send an emergency money order at the Western Union on Main Street to one of his employees.
+The time stamp was 11:17 a.m. for the transaction.
+Ruby then walked half a block to the Dallas police headquarters, where he made his way into the basement.
 Warren Commission investigator David Belin said that postal inspector Harry Holmes arrived unannounced at the Dallas police station on the morning that Ruby shot Oswald and, upon invitation by the investigators, had questioned Oswald, thus delaying his transfer by half an hour.
-Belin concluded that, had Ruby been part of a conspiracy, he would have been downtown 30 minutes earlier, when Oswald had been scheduled to be transferred.
+Belin noted that, had Ruby been part of a conspiracy, he would have been downtown 30 minutes earlier, when Oswald had been scheduled to be transferred.
+The Commission accepted Ruby's claim that he entered the police basement via the Main Street ramp.
+Author Norman Mailer and others have questioned why Ruby would have left his beloved dog in his car if his killing of Oswald had been planned.